-- Providing the Region with 911 services through its Communications Centre.
+- Provide the Region with 911 services through the SJRFD Communications Centre.

-- Providing the SJRFD with a support system in program development.
+- Provide the SJRFD with a support system in program development.

-The 911 Communications Centre is housed in Central Fire Station and provides the 24-hour a day 911 emergency system to residents within the Northeast Avalon.
+The 911 Communications Centre is housed in Central Fire Station and provides 24 hour, 911 emergency system to residents on the Avalon Peninsula.